 Critical Care / Intensive Care Medicine

 Critical Care / Intensive Care Medicine is concerned with the management of life-threatening illnesses and injuries that require intensive monitoring and organ support.
 The care is provided with specialised equipment and medications at the intensive care unit (ICU) of a hospital.
-Intensivists work closely with ICU nurses and doctors in other specialties to support patients in critical conditions until they are stable enough for transfer to less intensively monitored units.
+Intensive care doctors work closely with ICU nurses, physiotherapists, pharmacists and doctors in other specialties to support critically ill patients until they are stable enough to be managed in a normal ward.

 Dermatology is a medical specialty concerned with the diagnosis, treatment and prevention of diseases of skin hair, nails, mouth and genitals.
 Cosmetic care will also be covered in this specialty.